 Welcome: You're in the Right Place

-You're not broken.
-You're adapted.
+Not broken.
+Adapted.
 There's a difference.

 Sunset from rocky beach Mt Tam in the distance